Building muscle mass after 50 is definitely possible. Here are some ways to get there fast and avoid the pitfalls.

 First off, let’s check-off some basics:

-- Don’t overtrain or push your physical limits
+- Don’t overtrain or push your physical limits to risk injury

 - Eat right: quality protein like chicken and tuna, quality carbs like fruits and vegetables